May 2, 2017

-Community meeting on July 28, 2015: More than 50 citizens met on July 28th with representatives of the Rogers-Eubanks Neighborhood Q Association, Orange County, the Towns of Carrboro and Chapel Hill and the Marian Cheek Jackson Center to receive information and give feedback about plans for the sewer design and related items.
+Community meeting on July 28, 2015: More than 50 citizens met on July 28th with representatives of the Rogers-Eubanks Neighborhood Association, Orange County, the Towns of Carrboro and Chapel Hill, the Marian Cheek Jackson Center and OWASA to receive information and give feedback about plans for the sewer design and related items.
 For information presented by OWASA in the meeting, please click here.

 Contract with Orange County for detailed design: In May 2015, Orange County hired OWASA to manage the detailed design and getting permits for sanitary sewers to serve the Historic Rogers Road Area.
 A consulting engineering company, AECOM, will do the detailed design.